pli15/RepData_PeerAssessment1/PA1_template_Code.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-3. Calculate and report the mean and median of the total number of steps taken per day
+#####Calculate and report the mean and median of the total number of steps taken per day
+The mean of steps taken per day is 10766 steps and the median of steps taken per day is 10765 steps.Please see the calculation below.

 ```r
 step_mean<-mean(data_step$steps)